braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/braze_currents/s3_to_snowflake.md

 ---

-# Transfer data from amazon s3 to snowflake
+# Transfer data from Amazon S3 to Snowflake

 > If your data is currently sitting in Amazon S3, you can transfer it to Snowflake or another relational data warehouse using the ELT (Extract Load Transform) process.